9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 ## Type inference is a double-edged sword

-A Haskell compiler\'s ability to infer types is powerful and valuable.
+A Haskell compiler's ability to infer types is powerful and valuable.
-Early on, you\'ll probably be faced by a strong temptation to take advantage of type inference by omitting as many type declarations as
+Early on, you'll probably be faced by a strong temptation to take advantage of type inference by omitting as many type declarations as
-possible: let\'s simply make the compiler figure the whole lot out!
+possible: let's simply make the compiler figure the whole lot out!

 Skimping on explicit type information has a downside, one that disproportionately affects new Haskell programmer.
-As a new Haskell programmer, we\'re extremely likely to write code that will fail to compile due to straightforward type errors.
+As a new Haskell programmer, we're extremely likely to write code that will fail to compile due to straightforward type errors.

 When we omit explicit type information, we force the compiler to figure